Code-Institute-Submissions/IIdehed-Project2/README.md

 New Site Users

+- I want to understand what the buttons do.
-- I want to easy navigate though the website.
+- I want to easy understand how to play the game.
-- I want to understand what I am booking.
+- I want to understand the questions.
-- I want to be inspired.
+- I want to know witch answer is right even if I press wrong answer.
-- I want to book a lesson that looks fun!
+- I want to know how many right and wrong answers I got.

 Returning Site Users

-- I want to make more bookings.
-- I want come back and learn more about Anton.
+- I want to earn more knowledge about horrer movies.
-- I want to read more about the benefits on why to skate.
+- I want to score better tan last time.

 ---